tonysoutha/csci3081/project/docs/Iteration3Requirements.md

 	* If you have not yet done this refactoring, you should do it in its own branch, named: **refactor/iter2** - and make sure it is not included in final version of the code you submit via your master branch.

 	* Otherwise, if you have already completed this refactoring and the refactoring for iteration 3 in the branch named: **refactor/iter3** - that is perfectly acceptable.
-Hoowever, note that the code for the refactoring should not be in the final version of the code that you merge into and sumbit via your master branch.
+However, note that the code for the refactoring should not be in the final version of the code that you merge into and sumbit via your master branch.

 	###### Refactoring 2